ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v1/README.md

 	This feature is provided through the <a href="https://www.npmjs.com/package/ckeditor4-react"><code>ckeditor4-react</code> npm package</a>.
 </info-box>

 CKEditor 4 offers a native React integration through the CKEditor 4 React component.
 It provides a deep integration of CKEditor 4 and React that lets you use the native features of the WYSIWYG editor inside a React component.
 The CKEditor 4 React component is compatible with React v16.
-However, we strongly advise to use {@link guide/dev/integration/react/latest/README latest version}
+However, we strongly advise to use {@link guide/dev/integration/react/latest/README latest version}.

 ## Basic Usage